shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 In a nutshell, above individuation theories might not be adequate to account for the entirety of LOTH.
 More investigation is needed.

-#### How Are The Above Premises Important to Establishing the Framework of Natural Language Understanding?
+### How Are The Above Premises Important to Establishing the Framework of Natural Language Processing?

 To answer this question, we might need to discuss the important researches done in the realm around the 80s to 90s.
 As we have mentioned in previous paragraphs of the scientists' attempts to address the issues with representing a _Mentalese_ in the realm of cognitive science.

-In the same light, around the 90s emerging researches under the name _Connection Science_ has sparked a unique route to addressing issues with representation (e.g. distributed vs. localist representations, classical vs. uniquely connectionist representation, type/token vs. part/whole hierarchies).
+Around the 90s emerging researches under the name _Connection Science_ has sparked a unique route to addressing issues with representation (e.g. distributed vs. localist representations, classical vs. uniquely connectionist representation, type/token vs. part/whole hierarchies).

+As we have introduced in previous sections, together RTM + COMP + CTM (The Representational Theory of Mind, The Compositionality of Mental Processes, plus The Computational Theory of Mind) forges the LOTH.
+And our cognitive inferential systematicities provide the space for the above hypothesis to stand.

+Here CTM is excluded in the discussion because we want to discuss current research in the field of NLP/NLU/NLG.
+Only RTM + COMP is included.
+This is the original spawning of a new school of LOTH or research into mental processes grounded in `connectionism`.
+However, we will talk about the importance researches grounded in symbolicism.

+#### Connectionism and The Representational Theory of Mind Continued

+In the 1980s, connectionism gained traction in various fields, including natural language processing, as an alternative to the Turing style computational model or the Computational Theory of Mind or the CTM.
+This break through is the very manifestation of the representational theory of mental processes.

+> the idea is that instead of treating the mental states as having memory access locations with a central processor and a bunch of strings and symbols ready to be manipulated, the connectionist approach treats them as more primitive.

+That said, under such condition, there are activations of neurons or so called "weight units" distributed and connected across the system, functioning analogously to the real synapses to our brain.

+These newer and modern systems were built in hope that they could emulate the actual brain activity and could appreciate that

+> brain states are representational, so a good explanatory model should be able to capture that; second, thought processes are productive and systematic, which is manifested in the ability to conduct inferential reasoning.

+To accept this position, connectionism has to accept RTM + COMP.
+Eliminativist connectionists might completely reject this position, and on the other hand implementationist connectionism might accept it in order to endorse the Turing style computational model.

+Some literature later debated around the necessity of commitment to productivity and systematicity of thoughts.
+Supporters still seek to illuminate the traditional style of computational system.

+    However, objections in entirety go against the need of adopting the representational theory.
+Another stream of objections go against the fact that the productivity and systematicity nature of language of thought had been greatly exaggerated.
+The last streak of objections posits that one can still create models that reflect the compositionality and the internal structures without adopting the Turing style model.

+The connectionists contend that instead of a concatenated structure, distributed representations could well capture the integral parts of LOTH.
+However, doubt was raised around the idea that if we consider concatenative constituency structure is only one of the realizations of the _productivity_ and _systematicity_ of the LOTH, then these schools of neural models would still be considered as part of the classicism.

+> broadly speaking, classicists would appreciate the structural representations while the connectionists would appreciate the more distributed representations.

+Connectionist models, based on neural networks, nonetheless offered an alternative to traditional symbolic or computational models, such as those associated with the Computational Theory of Mind (CTM).
+These connectionist models were often seen as more biologically plausible and capable of capturing complex, distributed patterns of information processing.

+#### The Compositionality of Mental Representations Addressed in Syntactic Analysis of a Natural Language

-In this section and the subsequent sections, I will go through the Chomskyan Transformation Grammar Theory; we now may call it TG.
+In this section and the subsequent sections, I will go through the Chomskyan Transformation Grammar Theory to demonstrate how researchers address compositionality through symbolicism.
 The importance is that natural language modeling and understanding tasks often want to seek solutions that extract the underlying complex syntactic structure of a natural language.
-And oftentimes at least in _Connection Science_ this is done through a more generally functionalist approach (we will get into this in more detail later).

-In order to capture more complex syntactic structures that lie in a natural language sentence, the researchers of LOTH have put a great deal of effort in developing distributed representational models with endowment of some kind of compositionality abide to the COMP law (the Compositionality of Mental Processes).
+This is associated with the fact that natural languages display compositionality similar to a _Mentalese_.

 The Schema of a Chomsky hierarchy is demonstrated below,

 @@colbox-blue